avishaan/codehatcher.github.io/_posts/2014-10-20-nodejs-config-file.md

 1. You have a potentially unnecessary dependency.
 2. You have less control.

 Ok, so let's jump into an example.
-In the following example I have different values based on what the NODE_ENV variable is set to (or not set to).
+In the following example, I have different values based on what the NODE_ENV variable is set to (or not set to).
 I also use the name in my package.json to decide what my database name will be set to on my local machine.
-I also have flexibility to not care whether you call an env prod or production.
+I also have the flexibility to not care whether you call an env prod or production.
 I also know exactly what is going on in this file and have no dependencies that I have to learn about.

 ```javascript
 var npmInfo = require('./package.json');